reactql/kit/README.md

 ### Stack

-- [ReactQL CLI](https://github.com/reactql/cli) for quickly starting a new project
+- [ReactQL CLI](https://github.com/reactql/cli) for quickly starting a new project (or upgrading an existing one)
 - New in 2.x: [React v16](https://facebook.github.io/react/) for UI
 - New in 2.x: [Apollo Server](http://dev.apollodata.com/tools/) for enabling the built-in GraphQL server
 - [Apollo Client (React)](http://dev.apollodata.com/react/) for connecting to GraphQL